Or, how to engage your audience through authentic, organic social media posts

 Where are these perfect partners?

-Finally, the last topic on deck in regards to micro-influencers is…how to find them.
+Finally, the last topic on deck in regards to influencer marketing is…how to find the influencers.
 Accounts that hold your interest are seemingly everywhere when you’re browsing your own feed, but stepping back and taking a thousand foot view when you’re evaluating creators on how they could potentially relate to your brand can feel like searching for a needle in a haystack.